nehajavalagi/nehajavalagi.github.io/posts/_posts/2016-01-02-whos-networking.markdown

 description: Here, I used personification as a tool and poetry as a medium to a communicate complex technical concept -- network protocols.
 This personification made it easier for students to contrast the two!
 tags: design
 ---

+_Here, I used personification as a tool and poetry as a medium to a communicate complex technical concept -- network protocols.
+This personification made it easier for students to contrast the two!_

 *(where T is TCP Transmission Control Protocol and U is User Datagram protocol)*

 **OSI layer 5** held its annual election,